-‘People just didn’t care’: How the Ruby Princess cruise ship became a death trap
+‘People just didn’t care’: How the Ruby Princess cruise ship became a deathtrap

 Brown, who has emerged as an advocate for social distancing, said her sick daughter, husband and grandson should have been given medical treatment as soon as they left the ship.

 “I am absolutely disgusted,” she said.
-“If you’re working as a border person, in customs or immigration, and somebody walks through with a mask from a ship potentially carrying sick people, would you not ask, ‘Why are you wearing the mask?
-Why you have been unwell on the ship?’”
+“If you’re working as a border person, in customs or immigration, and somebody walks through with a mask from a ship potentially carrying sick people, would you not ask: ‘Why are you wearing the mask?
+Why have you been unwell on the ship?’ ”

 A law firm is organizing a class-action lawsuit against Carnival, whose share price has fallen about 75 percent this year.
 One focus is whether the Ruby Princess should have been properly sterilized before it left Sydney.

-“We seriously doubt if they had enough time to properly clean the ship in those hours,” said Vicky Antzoulatos, a leader in Shine Lawyers’ class actions division.
+“We seriously doubt if they had enough time to properly clean the ship in those hours,” said Vicky Antzoulatos, a leader in Shine Lawyers’ class-actions division.

 The Ruby Princess is now quarantined at an industrial port south of Sydney.
-About one-quarter of the 1,148 crew want to leave immediately, according to state police chief Mick Fuller.
+About one-quarter of the 1,148 crew members want to leave immediately, according to state Police Chief Mick Fuller.
 Australian authorities are wary of letting any off, except for the most seriously sick.

-A State Department spokesman said the U.S. government is assisting Americans on board, although wouldn’t provide any further details.
+A State Department spokesman said the U.S. government is assisting Americans onboard but would not provide any further details.

-Six other cruise ships off the Australian coast returning to Asia have been told by the governor of Western Australian state that they are not welcome and should not stop for supplies.
+Six other cruise ships off the Australian coast returning to Asia have been told by the governor of Western Australia state that they are not welcome and should not stop for supplies.

 Carnival’s CEO says cruise ships aren’t riskier for getting sick.
 Public health experts tell a different story.